 - Select “Command Search” (which is a choice in the yellow band)

-- In the Type a Command Search block enter “WCL=MTA” and click “search”
+- In the Type a Command Search block enter “WCL=TAEF” and click “search”

 How Do I Arrange a Visit to the Library?